Lufthansa's Eurowings agrees new pay deal with pilots

 But disputes continue with about half its pilots, at Lufthansa German Airlines, Lufthansa Cargo and Germanwings.

-The row centres on an early retirement scheme and on Lufthansa's plans to expand its low-cost operations with Eurowings, where costs are 40 percent below that of Lufthansa-branded operations.
+The row centers on an early retirement scheme and on Lufthansa's plans to expand its low-cost operations with Eurowings, where costs are 40 percent below that of Lufthansa-branded operations.

-The pilots oppose the plan because Eurowings is not subject to the same collective labour agreements as pilots at the Lufthansa and Germanwings brands.
+The pilots oppose the plan because Eurowings is not subject to the same collective labor agreements as pilots at the Lufthansa and Germanwings brands.

 "Lufthansa is always prepared to cooperate on a viable solution for all sides," the airline said in its statement on Wednesday.